Outstanding Antique Silver, Gold & Carnelian Turkmen Cuff Bracelets, Turkoman Jewelry - Rare

 This matching pair of antique four-banded Turkmen Teke bracelets are simply stunning!
 They are from south-east Turkmenistan and are marked (etched) as 1330 Hijri years, corresponding with 1911 AD and bear the name in Arabic ‘Umar Dawoodi Murad’, which could be the name of the owner or the maker.

-Each bracelet bears a stylised floral motif and is handcrafted in high-quality silver (tested), fire-gilded and has 16 beautiful table-cut carnelian stones.
+Each tapered bracelet bears a stylised floral motif and is handcrafted in high-quality silver (tested), fire-gilded and has 16 beautiful table-cut carnelian gemstones.
 The bracelets are rigid and not malleable.
 In excellent condition for their age.

 A highly collectible pair of bracelets of museum quality.